Key Quote

 ADDICTION & LOSS OF CONTROL

-Jekyll's description mirrors the language of addiction: initial voluntary use becomes compulsive need, until the substance controls the user.
+Jekyll's description mirrors the language of addictionaddiction — Compulsive dependence on a substance or behaviour despite harmful consequences: initial voluntary use becomes compulsive need, until the substance controls the user.
 Victorian society was grappling with opium and alcohol addiction in the working and professional classes.
 Stevenson — who used cocaine medicinally — understood the dynamics of substances that promise liberation but deliver enslavement.

 THE DOUBLE LIFE